cs100/template-lab-02-git-flow/README.md

 Most organizations lock their master or main development branches so that code reviews and a passing set of unit and/or integration tests are required before code can be merged in to the master or main devleopment branches.
 The GitHub pull request system allows for maintainers of repositories to block changes from being added to certain branches until they meet specific requirements, such as having a minimum number of approved code reviews and successfully passing automated tests.
 By having GitHub enforce these rules for us *before* our stable branches (like master) can have code added to them, we greatly increase the changes that our stable branches will continue to be stable.

 Let's try doing this now.
-Both partners should open up their GitHub repository to prepare the PR.
+Both partners should open up their GitHub repository to prepare the pull request.

 ### Creating a Pull Request

 Partner 1 should press on the "Branch" dropdown menu located right above the repository files list and select `<partner-1-github-username>/count-func`.
 This will cause you to switch to viewing the new branch, at which point you should click on the "New pull request" button right next to the "Branch" dropdown.
-This will bring up the editing screen for the PR.
+This will bring up the editing screen for the pull request.
 You might notice that this page looks similar to creating a new issue, with an added "Reviewers" section.
 Partner 1 should add a reviewer by clicking on the "Reviewers" section, searching for Partner 2's username, and selecting them.
-This will assign Partner 2 to review the PR and will add them to the notification list so they will receieve emails about any comments or discussion made on the PR.
+This will assign Partner 2 to review the pull request and will add them to the notification list so they will receieve emails about any comments or discussion made on the pull request.
 Make sure to also assign yourself (Partner 1) under the Assignees section, and give it a label that best suits the addition.
 Title it `Add Count Function` and leave a brief description of what is being added.
 In most cases, a description should be well-detailed so the reviewer can easily understand what modifications they need to look for.
-Once done finalizing the PR, click on "Create pull request".
+Once done finalizing the pull request, click on "Create pull request".

 Partner 2 should follow the same steps above, except by selecting `<partner-2-github-username>/count-test` from the branch dropdown menu.
 Also, title it `Count Unit Test`.
 Make sure to choose Partner 1 as the reviewer and Partner 2 as the assignee.

 ### Issue Tracking Strikes Back!

 Previously, in order to close an issue, we went to the issues page and closed it by hand.
 However, this is not the typical method for closing issues on GitHub.
 Instead, issues are usually closed through special annotations in commit messages.
-This has the benefit of not only closing the issue when the commit with the annotation is merged into master automatically, but also linking the PR or commit that has the annotation to the issue automatically so it can be easily referenced later if there is an issue.
+This has the benefit of not only closing the issue when the commit with the annotation is merged into master automatically, but also linking the pull request or commit that has the annotation to the issue automatically so it can be easily referenced later if there is an issue.

 Both partner's should amend their latest commit message using the `--amend` flag, which re-opens the last commit allowing it to be changed.
 Type the following to do so: